Oplkill/Fur-Fighters/README.md

 * Replace all old libraries by new one
 * Make game plays with newest DirectX and OpenGL
 * Make game works on Linux

+# Ideas to do after release
+* Better AI(as option in settings)
+* Make game menu better
+* Pause game when minimazed(with turning off sounds and music)

 # Info
 * Code will be C++ with C parts of code